-Now…what’s not to love about feta.
-Good Lord…. the soft, crumbly texture and salty, sharp taste is absolutely irresistible.
+What’s not to love about feta.
+The soft, crumbly texture and salty, sharp taste is absolutely irresistible.
+It can easily transform a bland dish and make it delicious.

 I’m convinced it’s crumbled up crack rock.
 We just haven’t been officially made aware yet.
 Maybe when the elections are over we’ll be told.

-Let’s talk tabbouleh.
 Ok, wait, maybe this is my stuff.
 I absolutely, definitely, hungrily will say that this is my favorite.
 Pita chips dipped in hummus, then double dipped in well-made tabbouleh.
-Lots of fresh lemon.

 THEN topped with a big fat black olive.